OpenLake/Photo-Sharing-App/README.md

 **Q: I got Error: That port is already in use.**

 A: It occurs because some process has occupied that port.
 You may kill the process using ``sudo fuser -k 8000/tcp`` or use a different port.
 For using a different port simply replace ``bash setup.sh`` with ``bash setup.sh <port-number>``.
 An example ``bash setup.sh 7000``.
-Now you app will successfully run on http://127.0.0.1:7000/
+Now your app will successfully run on http://127.0.0.1:7000/